 We are pleased to assist you with the booking of additional nights in Chiang Mai or any other services in connection with the tour!
 Please let us know.WHAT IS INCLUDED / NOT INCLUDED

 Included in the tour price

 - 14 overnights at carefully selected quality hotels and resorts with leisure facilities

 - Breakfast every day

-- Tour guide on motorcycle leading the group
+- Road captain on a motorcycle leading the group

 - Local Lao and Vietnamese Tour Guide